Sunday, March 22, 2015

 1. Measure flour into a bowl.
 (I have a favorite bowl just for biscuits and use King Arthur Flour)

-2. Make a well in center
+2. Make a well in the center

 5. Take your fingers and gently squish the shortening with the milk to break up and mix.

-9. Put your biscuits on your ungreased baking sheet touching for tender pull apart biscuits or 2" apart for crisper biscuits.
+9. Put your biscuits on your ungreased baking sheet touching for tender pull-apart biscuits Or 2" apart for crisper biscuits.

 10. Pat/press your floured fingers into the biscuit

-Brush tops with melted butter if you wish.
-Cool pan on rack.
-After a minute or so flip biscuits over
+Cool the pan on a rack.
+After a minute or so, flip the biscuits over

 Notes*

 I hope you make your own biscuits and enjoy this recipe.
-Of course the grandmothers never measured they just poured scooped and made.
+Of course, the grandmothers never measured; they just poured, scooped, and made.
 My Grandma Cora said, "Your grandaddy expects biscuits three times a day!"
 She sure did spoil him.
-Please visit Hibiscus House to see how to make this recipe the fork and cutter way..and the story behind these biscuits,
+Please visit Hibiscus House to see how to make this recipe the "Fork and cutter way", and the story behind these biscuits.

 "I Remember Grandmama Making Biscuits." here